Kuber-Organization/kubercicd/README.md

 # kubercicd

-This repository is used for for Learning Salesforce LWC and Github Actions
+This repository is used for for Learning Salesforce LWC and Github Actions.
+Login setup done using SSH Key